 I am very excited about so many of you now all enjoying our cake mixes & throwing in a 320g jar of mincemeat!
 This is Carol’s Instant Fruit Cake again made with our Orange mix, a jar of mincemeat achieving a delicious & quick instant fruit cake!

-Just a couple of weeks until Christmas Day and there you have it – well, half of it!
+Almost Christmas and there you have it – well, half of it!
 Thanks so much Steph, this was made with our Orange cake mix & 320g of Steph’s homemade green tomato mincemeat with no suet.
 Said to be “absolutely delicious & so popular that this is all that’s left”.

 Pauline has made the Instant Fruit Cake everyone is trying – made with our Orange cake mix and said “it was a great success, everyone at church loved it so did my husband.
 I have let a few friends into my secret now, and have introduced them to your cake mixes, they are delighted with the results, and say how easy they are to make”.
 Thanks Pauline